mokytis/lukespademan.com/content/posts/Thermal-Printer.md

 ### Example Script

-I want to DSL to be simple (relativley to other markup languages like HTML).
+I want to DSL (Domain Specific Language) to be simple (relativley to other markup languages like HTML).
 Here is an exmaple of what I want a script to look like

 ```plain